 - Gender — Females are at higher risk for diabetes especially as they age.

 - Breed — Some breeds seem to experience a higher rate of developing diabetes than others.
-Breeds believed to be genetically predisposed include the miniature schnauzer, standard schnauzer, poodle, Australian terrier, spitz, Bichon Frise, Samoyed, and Keeshond.
+Breeds believed to be genetically predisposed include the Samoyed, Tibetan Terrier, and Cairn Terrier.